 - Being open about our work helps create transparency to our progress.
 Without transparency, any attempts to inspect and adapt will be flawed.

 - Openness enables team members to ask for help.

 - Openness allows team members to offer help to each other.

 - Openness enables team members to share their perspectives, feel heard by their peers, and be able to support team decisions.

 - When our assumptions turn out to be invalid, openness helps us admit we were wrong and change direction.
 This applies to a feature we thought would be valuable.
 This also applies to how we chose to implement a feature in the product.

 The Scrum framework includes elements that help promote openness.

 - Limiting a Sprint to one month or less promotes an openness to changing direction based on new information.

 - The Sprint Goal is fixed and provides guidance, but the plan for meeting the Sprint Goal is open to change based on what the Developers are learning as they do the work.

-- A transparent Product Backlog demonstrates openness with our stakeholders about what is planned for the product (and what is not planned) and what is likely to be next.
+- A transparent Product Backlog demonstrates openness with our stakeholders about what value is planned for the product (and what is not planned) and what is likely to be next.